Washington & Lee- November 19, 1921

 PASS OUT- to be overcome by something

 For W&L, to have a shot at Centre was the highlight of its season.
-Prior to embarking for Danville, there was a huge pep rally which filled the rather modest stadium at Wilson Field.
+Prior to leaving Lexington for Louisville, there was a huge pep rally which filled the rather modest stadium at Wilson Field.
 The coach, W.C.
 Raftery, told the students that his team understood Centre's offense well enough that he felt the Generals could adequately shut down the Colonels.
 He also said that he felt that Herb Covington was more of a threat than Bo.
 Why, was never explained, and whether the comment made its way back to Danville isn't known.

 The "Ring-Tum Phi," the W&L student newspaper, reported: